gotgenes/react-router-aws-lambda-app/README.md

 ### Vite-based builds

-This project outputs the Remix build directly to the Lambda interface using Vite—the foundation of Remix, itself.
+This project outputs the React Router build directly to the Lambda interface using Vite—the foundation of React Router, itself.
-It takes advantage of Vite virtual modules provided by Remix (see [the `import` in `handler.ts`](https://github.com/gotgenes/remix-aws-lambda-app/blob/main/site/handler.ts#L2)), so that Vite manages the entire build pipeline.
+It takes advantage of Vite virtual modules provided by React Router (see [the `import` in `handler.ts`](https://github.com/gotgenes/remix-aws-lambda-app/blob/main/site/handler.ts#L2)), so that Vite manages the entire build pipeline.
-Other solutions use a second build step to convert the Remix build output to the Lambda interface, creating intermediate build artifacts and multi-step builds.
+Other solutions use a second build step to convert the React Router build output to the Lambda interface, creating intermediate build artifacts and multi-step builds.

 ### Direct Lambda integration

-This solution uses a minimal adapter from [remix-aws](https://github.com/wingleung/remix-aws) to run Remix on Lambda, in contrast to solutions that run Express and then rely on Lambda-to-Express adapters.
+This solution uses a minimal adapter from [remix-aws](https://github.com/wingleung/remix-aws) to run React Router on Lambda, in contrast to solutions that run Express and then rely on Lambda-to-Express adapters.

 ### Minimal architecture